Skip to Main Content

 M1 Finance offers the ability to access a margin loan, and it’s what the robo-advisor calls M1 Borrow.
 When interest rates were lower, M1 passed that on to clients with crazy low margin rates, but now that rates have risen sharply, margin rates are less attractive but still compare favorably to those of rivals.

-In its basic plan, the robo-advisor adds a markup to short-term interest rates, giving it one of the lowest margin rates in the industry.
+In its basic plan, the broker adds a markup to short-term interest rates, giving it one of the lowest margin rates in the industry.
 But if you’re part of M1 Plus, the robo-advisor drops its markup by 1.5 percentage points.
 That’s hard to beat these days.
 Remember, the total margin rate will fluctuate as the Federal Reserve adjusts interest rates.

 And you won’t need $25,000 (as you would at Wealthfront) to access a margin loan.
 At M1, you’ll need just $2,000 to take out a margin loan, and you’ll be able to tap the account for up to 40 percent of your account’s value.
 This line of credit is available in taxable accounts.